Jason003/COMS6111_Project2/README.md

 * Stanford-corenlp-full-2017/ directory and files
 * data.py, data.pyc: defines the data structure that is used
 * NLPCore.py, NLPCore.pyc
+* input.txt, input.txt.xml: These files just need to exist for the CoreNLP package to work

 ## Project Dependencies
 * BeautifulSoup